 If you're hiring cars frequently in one area then car share schemes such as GoGet can be a viable option.
 Check out our comparison: car share schemes vs car hire.

-Or if you're at the other end of the scale and need the convenience of a car but won't be using it too much, UberX could be an alternative.
-Check our trial of UberX versus taxis.
+Or if you're at the other end of the scale and need the convenience of a car but won't be using it too much, ridesharing could be an alternative.
+Check our trial of popular rideshare services.